Rusheeta/Embedded-Systems-Assignments/Interview Questions/Interview-Part1.md

 }
 ````

-11. Structure is a user defined data type which holds a collection of values of different data types under a single name where as C is structured programming language as it can be divided into logical structures or functions or modules for easy understanding and implementation.
+11.Structure is a user defined data type which holds a collection of values of different data types under a single name where as C is structured programming language as it can be divided into logical structures or functions or modules for easy understanding and implementation.

-12. While declaring variables in a function, if static keyword is used then the value of the variables is retained between function calls, no matter how many times ever the function in which it is contained is called.
+12.While declaring variables in a function, if static keyword is used then the value of the variables is retained between function calls, no matter how many times ever the function in which it is contained is called.

-13. Double data type should be used to get accurate value while calculating the flight path.
+13.Double data type should be used to get accurate value while calculating the flight path.

-14. Advantages of linked lists over arrays:
+14.Advantages of linked lists over arrays:
 	1)Insertion/deletion is easy.
 	2)Dynamic size.
 	3)Linked list can hold different data types.